 Raise your voice in support of NEH and its sister cultural agencies.

-In its proposed FY20 budget released recently, the Trump Administration has for the third consecutive year called for the elimination of the National Endowment for the Humanities (NEH), as well as two other vital cultural agencies—the National Endowment for the Arts (NEA) and the Institute of Museum and Library Services (IMLS)—and also ending federal funding for the nonprofit Corporation for Public Broadcasting (CPB).
+In its proposed FY21 budget released recently, the Trump Administration has for the fourth consecutive year called for the elimination of the National Endowment for the Humanities (NEH), as well as two other vital cultural agencies—the National Endowment for the Arts (NEA) and the Institute of Museum and Library Services (IMLS)—and also ending federal funding for the nonprofit Corporation for Public Broadcasting (CPB).
 If this comes to pass it could be devastating to the educational and cultural vitality of communities large and small throughout Maryland.

 In addition to its extensive grant-making across the nation, NEH provides core funding to the 56 state humanities councils, including Maryland Humanities.
 We rely on this funding in order to keep our programs free and accessible, serving every corner of Maryland.
 In addition, our One Maryland One Book program receives significant grant support via IMLS.

-The last two years when the Trump Administration also called for elimination of NEH and its sister cultural agencies, your messages to legislators were clear and convincing and your voices were heard: keep federal funding for the humanities and arts.
+The last three years when the Trump Administration also called for elimination of NEH and its sister cultural agencies, your messages to legislators were clear and convincing and your voices were heard: keep federal funding for the humanities and arts.
 Thank you!
 As a result, Maryland Humanities is thriving.

 How You Can Help